Home » Son of Sam Locations » This Location

 The location where Christine Freund was murdered

-Crime Scene Location in Queens, New York, United States
+Crime Scene Location in Queens, New York

-Christine Freund - Crime scene location
+Christine Freund: Crime scene location

 This is the location where the Son of Sam, David Berkowitz, shot and killed Christine Freund.